aidant842/MSP2/README.md

 * [JsHint](https://jshint.com)
 * Testing [checklist](https://geteasyqa.com/qa/test-website/)

-I used DevTools breakpoints to debug any JavaScript errors I encountered.
+I used DevTools breakpoints to debug some JavaScript errors that I encountered.
 During the development process I used  ```console.log()``` alot to check parts of my code were working correctly or functions were being called when they were supposed to be.

 I personally tested the game on some of my own personal systems of which include: